albertquiroga/awesome-ios-game-ports/README.md

-# Awesome iOS Ports
+# Awesome iOS Game Ports

-This awesome list is a compilation of PC/Console games ported to iOS
+This [awesome list](https://github.com/sindresorhus/awesome#readme) is a compilation of PC/Console games ported to iOS

 ## Games